AngeloD2022/jsxer/README.md

 # jsxbin_decompiler
 A high-speed JSXBIN decompiler.

-Thanks to @codecopy for research on the format.
+Thanks to @autoboosh for research on the format.

 Contributions are welcome.
 Open an issue if you have a problem.